Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

   - Another is used to enqueue all kernel executions
   - Third one is used to enqueue all device to host output data movements

-  The in order queues are used to make sure that data dependencies between multiple similar tasks ( like moving input data for 2nd kernel call should not happen before input data for 1st kernel call has finished since it may create contention of memory interface and lower performance) are defined implicitly.
+  The in order queues are used to make sure that data dependencies between multiple similar tasks ( like moving input data for 2nd kernel call should not happen before input data for 1st kernel call has finished since it may create contention at memory interface and lower performance) are defined implicitly.

   Now to understand main loop that does all task enqueueing and resource management please go to label "BATCH_PROCESSING_LOOP" near line no.68 and observe the following:
   - This loop has total number of iterations equal to maximum number of batches to be processed (passed as application commandline argument)
   - One batch is processed by a single kernel call
-  - Initially when this loop starts it will schedule full transactions  equals to ***maxScheduledBatches* essentially starts using all the Buffer resources allocated and defined by maxScheduledBatches > 1
+  - Initially when this loop starts it will schedule multiple full transactions  equal to **maxScheduledBatches**, essentially starts using all the buffer resources allocated and defined by maxScheduledBatches > 1
   - After this it will wait for very first "full transaction" to complete by using a **earlyKernelEnqueue** pointer which always points to earliest enqueued "full transaction" still not finished ( meaning write to device, kernel execute and output data read back not complete).
   - Once the earliest enqueued "full transaction" is finished it will re-uses these buffers for enqueueing the next full transaction for next batch of input data.
   - This loop continues till all the batches are processed.